 (minimum 9)

-Impaired renal function (dialysis, transplant, or serum creatinine> 200 μmol / L); liver (for example, cirrhosis or more than a twofold increase in bilirubin, combined with a threefold increase in AST, ALT, or ALP.
+Impaired renal function (dialysis, transplantation or serum creatinine > 200 µmol/l); liver (for example, cirrhosis or a more than twofold increase in bilirubin, combined with a threefold increase in AST, ALT, or alkaline phosphatase.

 Bleeding (history, or predisposition, hemorrhagic diathesis, anemia, etc.)

-Labile INR (unstable, high, or recently achieved target INR)
+Labile INR (unstable, high, or recently reached target INR)

-Taking certain medications or alcohol (1 point each) (antiplatelet, NSAIDs, alcohol abuse)
+Taking certain medications or alcohol (1 point each) (antiplatelet drugs, NSAIDs, alcohol abuse)

 The increased risk of thromboembolism after cardioversion is well known.
 In this regard, anticoagulation is considered mandatory before elective cardioversion if AF persists for more than 48 hours or its duration is unknown (Fig. 3).

-Treatment with vitamin K antagonists (INR 2.0-3.0) should be continued for at least 3 weeks prior to cardioversion.
-Thromboprophylaxis is recommended before electrical or drug cardioversion in patients with AF duration> 48 h.
-Vitamin K antagonist therapy should be continued for at least 4 weeks after cardioversion, given the risk of thromboembolism associated with left atrial and appendage dysfunction (called atrial silencing ≫).
-In the presence of risk factors for stroke or recurrence of AF, treatment with vitamin K antagonists is carried out for life, even if the sinus rhythm is maintained after cardioversion.
+Treatment with vitamin K antagonists (INR 2.0–3.0) should be continued for at least 3 weeks before cardioversion.
+Thromboprophylaxis is recommended before electrical or drug cardioversion in patients with AF duration >48 hours.
+Vitamin K antagonist therapy should be continued for at least 4 weeks after cardioversion, given the risk of thromboembolism associated with dysfunction of the left atrium and its appendage (so-called “atrial stunning” ≫).
+In the presence of risk factors for stroke or recurrent AF, treatment with vitamin K antagonists is carried out lifelong, even if sinus rhythm is maintained after cardioversion.

-If the episode of AF lasts less than 48 hours, cardioversion can be performed urgently under the cover of intravenous administration of unfractionated heparin (followed by infusion or subcutaneous administration of low molecular weight).
+If an episode of AF lasts less than 48 hours, cardioversion can be performed urgently under cover of intravenous unfractionated heparin (followed by infusion or subcutaneous administration of low molecular weight heparin).

-In patients with risk factors for stroke, oral anticoagulant therapy is initiated after cardioversion and continued for life. unfractionated or low molecular weight heparin is used until the target INR (2.0-3.0) is reached.
-Oral anticoagulants should not be given in the absence of risk factors for thromboembolism.
+In patients with risk factors for stroke, treatment with oral anticoagulants is started after cardioversion and continued for life.
+Unfractionated or low molecular weight heparin is used until the target INR (2.0-3.0) is achieved.
+In the absence of risk factors for thromboembolism, oral anticoagulants should not be prescribed.

-Patients with AF> 48 h and hemodynamic impairment (angina pectoris, myocardial infarction, shock, or pulmonary edema) should undergo emergency cardioversion.
-Before the rhythm is restored, unfractionated (UFH) or low molecular weight (LMWH) heparin is prescribed.
-After cardioversion, oral anticoagulants are prescribed, and heparin treatment is continued until the target INR (2.0-3.0) is reached.
-The duration of anticoagulant therapy (4 weeks or for life) depends on the presence of risk factors for stroke.
+Patients with AF >48 hours and haemodynamic compromise (angina, myocardial infarction, shock or pulmonary edema) should undergo urgent cardioversion.
+Before restoring the rhythm, unfractionated (UFH) or low molecular weight (LMWH) heparin is prescribed.
+After cardioversion, oral anticoagulants are prescribed, and heparin treatment is continued until the target INR (2.0-3.0) is achieved.
+The duration of anticoagulant therapy (4 weeks or lifelong) depends on the presence of stroke risk factors.

-Mandatory 3-week anticoagulation before cardioversion may be reduced if transesophageal echocardiography does not detect a left atrial thrombus or left atrial appendage.
-Using this method, it is possible to detect not only a thrombus in the auricle of the left atrium or in other parts of this chamber of the heart, but also spontaneous echoes or
+The mandatory 3-week anticoagulation before cardioversion may be reduced if transesophageal echocardiography does not reveal thrombus in the left atrium or left atrial appendage.
+Using this method, it is possible to detect not only a thrombus in the left atrial appendage or in other parts of this chamber of the heart, but also spontaneous echoes or

 With an INR of more than 3.5, the risk of bleeding, including intracranial, increases significantly, and with an INR of 2.0-3.0, the risk of bleeding is not higher than with less than 2.0, but there is a therapeutic effect.

 To assess the risk of bleeding, bleeding risk scales have been developed for patients receiving anticoagulant therapy.
-The most famous and effective in practice is the HAS-BLED scale (IIa A).
-A value of 3 or more is a high risk of bleeding and alertness is required - IIa B, but this does not exclude the use of oral anticoagulants.
+The most famous and effective in practice is the HAS-BLED (IIa A) scale.
+A value of 3 or more means a high risk of bleeding and requires vigilance - IIa B, but this does not exclude the use of oral anticoagulants.

-When taking oral anticoagulants, vitamin K antagonists, the INR is the reference point for the clinical effect.
-For the prevention of thromboembolic complications in AF without heart valve lesions, the therapeutic INR range is 2.0-3.0 (the optimal range between efficacy and safety; ideally 2.2-2.3).
-Maintaining the INR within 1.5-2.5 in elderly patients has not justified itself (the number of strokes has increased), therefore, maintaining the INR less than 2.0 is not recommended.
-With an INR> 3.5, the risk of bleeding increases significantly, primarily of intracranial bleeding.
+When taking oral anticoagulants and vitamin K antagonists, the INR serves as a guide to the clinical effect.
+For the prevention of thromboembolic complications in AF without heart valve lesions, the therapeutic range of INR is 2.0-3.0 (the optimal range between effectiveness and safety; ideally 2.2-2.3).
+Maintaining the INR within 1.5-2.5 in elderly patients did not pay off (the number of strokes increased), therefore, maintaining the INR less than 2.0 is not recommended.
+With INR>3.5, the risk of bleeding, primarily intracranial, increases significantly.

-Sensitivity to warfarin is determined by the carriage of the cytochrome P450 2C9 (CYP2C9) gene, which controls the metabolism of warfarin in the liver, and the gene for the vitamin K epoxy reductase complex (VKORC1).
+Sensitivity to warfarin is determined by carriage of the cytochrome P450 2C9 gene (CYP2C9), which controls the metabolism of warfarin in the liver, and the vitamin K epoxide reductase complex gene (VKORC1).
 They determine the required dose of warfarin and the risk of bleeding.
 Genotyping of these genes is justified only in patients with a high risk of bleeding.
-In 2010, the FDA published the values of the maintenance doses of warfarin depending on the polymorphisms of the above genes.
+In 2010, the FDA published warfarin maintenance dose levels based on the polymorphisms of the above genes.

 Separate groups of patients:

-3. Chronic ischemic heart disease: With a stable course of ischemic heart disease (there is no acute ischemia and PTCA is not planned), monotherapy with oral anticoagulants, primarily warfarin (it is, at least, as effective as aspirin in the secondary prevention of ischemic heart disease, but there is less risk of bleeding than with the combined administration of acetylsalicylic acid and clopidogrel; studies ASPECT-2, WARIS-2) - IIb C. After surgical revascularization of the myocardium in a patient with AF, the question of combining vitamin K antagonists with one of the antiplatelet agents may be considered, but this is poorly understood - IIb C.
+3. Chronic ischemic heart disease: In case of a stable course of IHD (there is no acute ischemia and no TBKA is planned), monotherapy with oral anticoagulants, primarily warfarin, can be used (it is at least as effective as aspirin in the secondary prevention of IHD, but there is less risk of bleeding than when taking acetylsalicylic acid and clopidogrel; studies ASPECT-2, WARIS-2) – IIb C. After surgical revascularization of the myocardium in a patient with AF, the issue of combining vitamin K antagonists with one of the antiplatelet agents can be considered, but this is poorly studied – IIb C.

-4. PCI: It is necessary to avoid, if possible, implantation of drug-eluting stents, since in this case it will be necessary to take triple antithrombotic therapy for at least 1 year, and try to place bare metal stents.
-In this case, triple antiplatelet therapy is required for 1 month, then a vitamin K antagonist + clopidogrel for a year - IIa C. In the case of implantation of drug-eluting stents, triple antiplatelet therapy is required for 3-6 months, then a vitamin K antagonist + clopidogrel up to years after stenting - IIa C. If the patient is planned to have PTCA and a high or medium risk of thromboembolism, then the INR values should be kept within 2.0-3.0, but, if possible, radial access - IIa C. For primary emergency PTCA and INR more than 2.0 it is better to refrain from taking IIb / IIIa receptor blockers.
-Triple or dual antithrombotic therapy should be carried out in combination with proton pump inhibitors or H2-histamine receptors and maintain the INR within 2.0-2.5 - IIb C.
+4. PCI: It is necessary to avoid, if possible, implantation of drug-eluting stents, since in this case it will be necessary to take triple antithrombotic therapy for at least 1 year, and try to install bare metal stents.
+In this case, triple antiplatelet therapy is required for 1 month, then vitamin K antagonist + clopidogrel for a year - IIa C. In case of implantation of drug-eluting stents, triple antiplatelet therapy is required for 3-6 months, then vitamin K antagonist + clopidogrel until years after stenting - IIa C. If the patient is planning TBKA and has a high or moderate risk of thromboembolism, then INR values should be left within 2.0-3.0, but choose, if possible, radial access - IIa C. For primary emergency TBKA and INR more than 2.0, it is better to abstain from taking IIb/IIIa receptor blockers.
+Triple or dual antithrombotic therapy should be carried out in combination with proton pump inhibitors or H2-histamine receptor inhibitors and maintain the INR within the range of 2.0-2.5 - IIb C.

-6. elderly: with age, in terms of preventing thromboembolic complications, the effectiveness of antiplatelet agents decreases, but the effectiveness of oral anticoagulants remains; but in the elderly, the risk of stroke and other thromboembolisms gradually increases, despite the continued use of anticoagulants.
+6. elderly: with age, in terms of preventing thromboembolic complications, the effectiveness of antiplatelet agents decreases, but the effectiveness of oral anticoagulants remains; but in the elderly, the risk of stroke and other thromboembolism gradually increases, despite continued use of anticoagulants.

-8. pregnancy: EKV is possible in all trimesters (the same power charges) - I C; in the first trimester, try to avoid any drugs; Beta blockers are best avoided (fetal growth retardation); in terms of anticoagulant therapy: only with a high risk of TE, in the first trimester only heparin or LMWH, AVK only from the 2nd trimester (I C) and canceled one month before delivery (I B); to reduce heart rate, beta-blockers and AK (very carefully in the first trimester) - IIa C; in terms of restoring the rhythm, you can use flecainamide or ibutilide - IIb C; with contraindications to beta-blockers and AK, digoxin - IIb C.
+8. pregnancy: ECV is possible in all trimesters (same power charges) – I C; in the first trimester, try to avoid any medications; beta blockers are best avoided (fetal growth restriction); in terms of anticoagulant therapy: only with a high risk of TE, in the first trimester only heparin or LMWH, VKA only from the 2nd trimester (I C) and canceled a month before birth (I B); to reduce heart rate, beta blockers and AK (very carefully in the first trimester) – IIa C; in terms of restoring rhythm, you can use flecainamide or ibutilide – IIb C; if beta blockers and AKs are contraindicated, digoxin – IIb C can be used.

-9. postoperative AF: AF develops in 30% after CABG, 40% after valve surgery, and 50% after combined cardiac surgery; effective prophylaxis - beta-blockers and amiodarone also, but less effectively, reduce the risk of sotalol and atrial pacing; ACE inhibitors and ARBs, as well as GCS, statins are controversial, sometimes even harmful.
+9. postoperative AF: 30% after CABG, 40% after valve surgery and 50% after combined heart surgery develop AF; effective prevention - beta blockers and amiodarone, also, but less effectively reduce the risk of sotalol and atrial pacing; ACE inhibitors and ARBs, as well as corticosteroids, statins are controversial, sometimes even harmful.

-10. CHF: to control PFS, first of all, beta-blockers - I A. With their insufficient effectiveness, digoxin - I B. Nondihydropyridine AAs only with intact EF and with ineffectiveness of beta-blockers - IIb C. With unstable hemodynamics and low EF, it is recommended to start treatment with amiodarone - IB; in the absence of DPP, the alternative in such cases is digoxin - I C. If there are indications for CRT, resolve the issue of ablation of the AV node - IIa B. In severe CHF and unstable hemodynamics, only amiodarone is used to control the rhythm - I C. It is possible to consider RFA - IIb B.
+10. CHF: to control heart rate, first of all, beta blockers - I A. If they are insufficiently effective, digoxin - I B. Non-dihydropyridine ACs only with preserved EF and with ineffectiveness of beta blockers - IIb C. In case of unstable hemodynamics and low EF, it is recommended to start treatment with amiodarone – I B; in the absence of DPP, the alternative in such cases is digoxin - I C. If there are indications for CRT, consider ablation of the AV node - IIa B. In severe CHF and unstable hemodynamics, only amiodarone is used to control the rhythm - I C. It is possible to consider performing RFA – IIb B.

-This study was carried out by a team of scientists from Uppsala University in Sweden with financial support from Bristol-Myers Squibb, Pfizer, Boehringer Ingelheim and Roche Diagnostics.
-Scientists included in the new model those of the available biomarkers that seemed to them to have the highest predictive value in assessing the risk of bleeding in AF.
-These included growth differentiating factor-15 (GDF-15), which is a marker of oxidative stress; troponin T, determined by highly sensitive methods of analysis (hs-TnT), which is a marker of myocardial damage; used to assess renal function cystatin C or the estimated glomerular filtration rate (eGFR), as well as markers of anemia (hemoglobin or hematocrit).
-The model also included clinical risk factors and the level of the N-terminal fragment of the brain natriuretic peptide type B (NT-proBNP) precursor, which was used as a biomarker of stroke risk.
+This study was conducted by a team of scientists from Uppsala University in Sweden with financial support from Bristol-Myers Squibb, Pfizer, Boehringer Ingelheim and Roche Diagnostics.
+The scientists included in the new model those available biomarkers that seemed to them to have the highest predictive value in assessing the risk of bleeding in AF.
+These included growth differentiation factor-15 (GDF-15), which is a marker of oxidative stress; troponin T, determined by highly sensitive assay methods (hs-TnT), which is a marker of myocardial damage; cystatin C or estimated glomerular filtration rate (eGFR) used to assess kidney function, as well as markers of anemia (hemoglobin or hematocrit).
+The model also included clinical risk factors and levels of the N-terminal fragment of brain natriuretic peptide type B precursor (NT-proBNP), which has been used as a biomarker of stroke risk.

-Initially, the new risk scale was validated in a large cohort of patients who participated in the ARISTOLE study (Apixaban for Reduction in Stroke and other Thromboembolic Events in Atrial Fibrillation), in which patients received either apixaban (Eliquis, manufacturer Bristol-Myers Squibb / Pfizer) or warfarin.
+The new risk score was first validated in a large cohort of patients who participated in the ARISTOLE trial (Apixaban for Reduction in Stroke and other Thromboembolic Events in Atrial Fibrillation), in which patients received either apixaban (Eliquis, manufactured by Bristol-Myers Squibb/Pfizer) or warfarin.
 Biomarker data were available for a total of 14,537 ARISTOLE participants.
 Major bleeding occurred in 662 people.

 Additional Information: Even short-term administration of NSAIDs to patients with atrial fibrillation on anticoagulants increases the risk of bleeding

-Using the new ABC Bleeding Risk Scale, the researchers found that the strongest predictors of major bleeding in ARISTOLE participants were GDF-15, hemoglobin, hs-TnT, age, and a history of previous bleeding.
-These five variables were included in a new, revised version of the ABC model, whose ability to predict the risk of major bleeding was compared with that of the HAS-BLED scale and the newer ORBIT scale.
-The so-called c-index was 0.68 for the ABC scale (its value 1.0 corresponds to the ideal resolution of the model, and the value 0.5 is considered bad and roughly corresponds to the predictive value of a coin toss).
-The HAS-BLED scale had a c-index of 0.61, while the ORBIT scale had a c-index of 0.65.
+Using the new ABC Bleeding Risk Score, the researchers found that the strongest predictors of major bleeding in ARISTOLE participants were GDF-15, hemoglobin, hs-TnT, age, and a history of previous bleeding.
+These five variables were included in a new, revised version of the ABC model, whose ability to predict the risk of major bleeding was compared with that of the HAS-BLED score and the newer ORBIT score.
+The so-called c-index was 0.68 for the ABC scale (a value of 1.0 corresponds to ideal model resolution, and a value of 0.5 is considered poor and approximately corresponds to the predictive value of a coin toss).
+The HAS-BLED scale had a c-index of 0.61, and the ORBIT scale had a c-index of 0.65.
 The differences between both these scales and the ABC scale were significant: P<0,001 для шкалы HAS-BLED и P=0,0008 для шкалы ORBIT. Шкала ABC демонстрировала равные результаты у пациентов, которые получали в рамках исследования апиксабан или варфарин, и никаких значимых взаимодействий с эффектами тестировавшихся препаратов обнаружить не удалось.

-It should also be noted that the new scale also equally well assessed the risk of bleeding in various subgroups of patients with AF and even proved to be able to accurately predict the risk in patients with low scores on the HAS-BLED and ORBIT scales.
+It is also noteworthy that the new score also assessed bleeding risk equally well in different subgroups of patients with AF and was even able to predict risk quite accurately in patients with low HAS-BLED and ORBIT scores.

-Answering the question about the availability of the new scale for real practical application, the authors of the work reported that highly sensitive methods for the determination of troponin are already available in many countries of the world, and in June 2016.
-Roche plans to market a kit to determine the new biomarker GDF-15.
-As for the complexity of calculations, the authors do not consider this a significant problem: doctors are already actively using nomograms, electronic calculators or mobile applications to determine such frequently used parameters as, for example, creatinine clearance or GRACE score, so given the practical value of the scale ABC, most likely, for her, too, such auxiliary tools will quickly appear.
+Answering the question about the availability of the new scale for real practical use, the authors of the work reported that highly sensitive methods for determining troponin are already available in many countries around the world, and in June 2016.
+Roche plans to market a kit for determining a new biomarker, GDF-15.
+As for the complexity of the calculations, the authors do not consider this a significant problem: doctors are already actively using nomograms, electronic calculators or mobile applications to determine such commonly used parameters as, for example, creatinine clearance or the GRACE score, so, given the practical value of the scale ABC, most likely, similar auxiliary tools will quickly appear for it too.

 HAS-BLED scale

-The HAS-BLED scale is a simple and reliable clinical tool for assessing the risk of major bleeding within 1 year.
-Major bleeding means: any intracranial hemorrhage, bleeding requiring hospitalization, or accompanied by a decrease in hemoglobin> 2 g / l, or requiring blood transfusion.
+The HAS-BLED score is a simple and reliable clinical tool for assessing the 1-year risk of major bleeding.
+Major bleeding is defined as: any intracranial hemorrhage, bleeding requiring hospitalization, or accompanied by a decrease in hemoglobin > 2 g/l, or requiring blood transfusion.

-The scale was created on the basis of a real cohort of 3978 patients with atrial fibrillation.
+The scale was created based on a real-life cohort of 3978 patients with atrial fibrillation.

-The Bleeding Risk Assessment Scale was presented by R. Pister et al. In 2010 and was named by HAS-BLED as an acronym:
+The bleeding risk score was introduced by R. Pister et al in 2010 and was named HAS-BLED as an acronym:

-Abnormal renal / liver function - impaired renal function- 1 point (chronic dialysis, or serum creatinine> 200 μmol / L, or a history of kidney transplantation) and / orliver dysfunction- 1 point (chronic liver disease or functional disorders: bilirubin> 2× upper limit of normal, or increased aspartate aminotransferase / alanine aminotransferase / alkaline phosphatase> 3× upper limit of the norm);
+Abnormal renal/liver function - impaired renal function— 1 point (chronic dialysis, or serum creatinine > 200 µmol/L, or history of kidney transplantation) and/orliver dysfunction— 1 point (chronic liver disease or functional impairment: bilirubin > 2× upper limit of normal, or elevated aspartate aminotransferase/alanine aminotransferase/alkaline phosphatase > 3× upper limit of normal);

 Stroke - stroke;

-Bleeding history or predisposition - history of bleeding and / or predisposition to them (eg, hemorrhagic diathesis, anemia);
+Bleeding history or predisposition - history of bleeding and/or predisposition to it (eg, bleeding diathesis, anemia);

-- Labile international normalized ratio (INR)- labile international normalized ratio< 60 % (the indicator of the blood coagulation system, calculated when determining the prothrombin time, the indicator was introduced for uniformity in assessing the effect of anticoagulants on the prothrombin time and the correction of the administration of doses of anticoagulants);
+— Labile international normalized ratio (INR)- labile international normalized ratio< 60 % (an indicator of the blood coagulation system, calculated when determining prothrombin time, the indicator was introduced for uniformity in assessing the effect of anticoagulants on prothrombin time and correcting the prescription of anticoagulant doses);

-Drugs / alcohol concomitantly - joint medication (for example, anticoagulants and nonsteroidal anti-inflammatory drugs)- 1 point and / or alcohol- 1 point.
+Drugs/alcohol concomitantly - taking medications together (eg, anticoagulants and non-steroidal anti-inflammatory drugs)— 1 point and/or alcohol— 1 point.

-1 point is awarded for each point, the result is a simple sum of points.
+1 point is assigned for each item, the result is a simple sum of points.
 The maximum number of points on the scale is 9.

 The effectiveness of any antithrombotic treatment must be balanced against the risk of major bleeding, especially intracerebral bleeding, which is often fatal.
-Therefore, the risk of bleeding should be assessed prior to the administration of anticoagulants in patients with atrial fibrillation.
+Therefore, the risk of bleeding should be assessed before prescribing anticoagulants in patients with atrial fibrillation.

-Patients at high risk of bleeding (HAS-BLED score> 3) should undergo regular clinical examination after starting oral anticoagulant therapy.
+Patients at high risk of bleeding (HAS-BLED score > 3) should undergo regular clinical evaluation after initiation of oral anticoagulant therapy.

-The HAS-BLED scale has been included in the European and Canadian guidelines for the treatment of atrial fibrillation since 2010.
-The scale has been validated on various independent cohorts and correlates well with the risk of intracerebral hemorrhage.
+The HAS-BLED score has been included in European and Canadian guidelines for the treatment of atrial fibrillation since 2010.
+The scale has been validated in various independent cohorts and correlates well with the risk of intracerebral hemorrhage.

 Bibliography